 The KC Chiefs have had some pretty great first round picks in their long franchised history.
-With the NFL Draft nearing, it’s time to take a look back at the 15 best first rounds picks for the Chiefs.

 This is the time of year where people start talking about draft busts frequently, but what about the guys who excelled for their team?
 The Chiefs have had some pretty great picks, some of whom even spent their entire career in Kansas City.